rhwlo/ansible-playbooks/README.md

 ```
 require "fileinto";

+if allof (
+   header :contains "X-Spam-Status" "YES",
-if header :contains "X-Spam-Status" "YES" {
+   not header :contains "X-Spam-Status" "No" )
+{
         fileinto "spam";
 }
 ```